LaitinenHenri/Nuclear-Game/README.md

   waterSCript.cs
-    -This will control the water block under every uranium objec.
-These blokcs will spontaniously destroy the neutrons, but will also "heat" up and change color when neutron passes though them.
+    -This will control the water block under every uranium object.
+These blocks will spontaniously destroy the neutrons, but will also "heat" up and change color when neutron passes though them.
 WIll eventually boil is water flow not big enough

   flowGaugeScrips.cs